shy2net/nemex-angular2-tooltip/README.md

 - Control of tooltip placements.
 - Tooltip with HTML content support! (including buttons)
 - Global and specific styling for each tooltip.
+- Advanced configurations.
+- Easy to use yet highly configurable.

 ## Tooltip installation
 Install the package using the following command: